-- Obtaining understanding by performing walkthroughs of each significant class of revenue transactions and assessing the design effectiveness and implementation of key controls; - Assessing the timing of revenue recognition on a sample basis across revenue streams in accordance with IFRS 15. - Performing analytical review on revenue recognised to identify any material new revenue streams and customers and to assess whether recognized revenue is in line with the expected level; - Agreeing on a sample basis amounts of revenue to customer contracts and verifying the extent, timing and customer acceptance of goods and services, where relevant.
+- Obtaining an understanding by performing walkthroughs of each significant class of revenue transactions and assessing the design and implementation of key controls; - Assessing the timing of revenue recognition on a sample basis across revenue streams in accordance with IFRS 15. - Performing an analytical review on revenue recognised to identify any material new revenue streams and customers and to assess whether recognized revenue is in line with the expected level; and

+Assessing the amount of revenue to customers on a sample basis by agreeing the extent, timing and customer acceptance of goods and services, where relevant

-The group's accounting policy on revenue recognition is shown in note 3.3 and related disclosures are included in note 29.
-Based on our audit procedures we did not identify any evidence of material misstatement in the revenue recognised for the year ended 31 March 2020 in the Group financial statements.
+Based on our audit procedures we did not identify any evidence of material misstatement in the revenue recognised for the year ended 31 March 2021 in the Group financial statements.